tfeldmann/Biorobotic-Arm/readme.md

 ## Firmware
 Here you find the robot's firmware.
 It is written for an Arduino Mega 2560 R3.
 To compile and upload use the [Arduino Software](http://arduino.cc/en/Main/Software) unless you know what you are doing.
 The [SerialCommand](https://github.com/kroimon/Arduino-SerialCommand) library must be installed.
-An archive of the SerialCommand library is included in Firmware/libraries.
+An archive of the SerialCommand library and the modified Servo library is included in Firmware/libraries.

 ## RemoteInterface